Paroyer/ModCatalogue/ModList.md

 Sprites/Models "mods" are actually list on this page : [Custom Models](https://paroyer.github.io/ModCatalogue/Mods/Models)

+Same for Reshade-Pack if ever there's more in the future.
+As there is only Pikyso's Pack so far it's still listed down here.

 **\[NEW\]** New mod will get this tag.

 _**_Concept Mod_**_ Just a subjective way to say those mods are not 100% polished, which mean you may run into more bugs then with other mods.